-The judicial branch has significantly shifted toward the adoption of hybrid court technologies, propelled by the efforts of the Judicial Council and Legislature.
-The branch continues to advocate for the ability to conduct remote proceedings to expand safe and reliable access to justice.
-A focused program ensures clear functional requirements for court operations, facilitates accurate budgeting, promotes equitable funding, supports scalable solutions, and enables comprehensive legislative assessments.
+The judicial branch has experienced a significant shift toward the adoption of hybrid court technologies, propelled by the efforts of the Judicial Council and Legislature.
+The branch continues to advocate for the ability to conduct remote proceedings using remote technology to expand safe and reliable access to justice.

-- Minimizes downtime for court proceedings. - Aligns with current communication practices in the private sector and with the public's expectations. - Enables faster case processing, efficient document handling, and streamlined scheduling. - Increases participation from remote experts and support staff. - Reduces travel barriers for court users, minimizes time off work, reduces the need to arrange for childcare, and accommodates those with mobility challenges. - Lowers expenses for travel and childcare to attend hearings; may also reduce legal expenses due to increased efficiency. - Contributes to a reduced carbon footprint and positive environmental impacts through decreased travel. - Creates a more approachable environment for participants. - Enhances safety by minimizing health risks and potential confrontations.
+- Standardized remote technology optimizes clear requirements, accurate budgeting, equitable funding, scalable solutions, comprehensive legislative assessments, and minimizes downtime for court proceedings. - Expanded remote access aligns with current communication practices and digital service expectations. - Improved case management enables faster processing, efficient document handling, and streamlined scheduling. - Increased participation from remote experts and support staff. - Reduced travel barriers facilitate participation by court users, minimize their time off work, reduce the need to arrange for childcare, and accommodate those with mobility challenges. - Travel and childcare expenses are lowered; legal expenses may also be reduced due to increased efficiency. - A reduced carbon footprint from decreased travel leads to positive environmental impacts. - Remote proceedings create a more approachable environment for participants. - Remote proceedings enhance safety by minimizing health risks and potential confrontations.

-- Create and annually update a technology playbook1 based on standards promulgated by the Judicial Council as required by Senate Bill 133 (Stats.
+• Create and annually update a technology playbook1 based on standards promulgated by the Judicial Council as required by Senate Bill 133 (Stats.
 2023, ch.
-34).2 - Analyze gaps between established standards and current equipment.
+34).2